moeri-chan/load_balancer/README.md

-# Load Balancer- Reverse proxy using Nginx on Heroku
+# Load Balancer- Reverse Proxy using Nginx on Heroku